Cargill/OpenSIEM-Logstash-Parsing/doc/log_configurations/linux/README.md

 - Ubuntu 18 and above

 To configure log collection:
-- append contents of [rsyslog.conf](./rsyslog/rsyslog.conf) to /etc/rsyslog.conf _after changing last line to respective zone IP._
+- append contents of [rsyslog.conf](./rsyslog/rsyslog.conf) to /etc/rsyslog.conf _after changing last line to syslog collector IP._
 - Add other [conf files](./rsyslog) to /etc/rsyslog.d
 - If selinux is enabled execute
     ```sh